 - Bone scans — A radioactive agent is injected into the body and followed on a camera.
 This test can determine if prostate cancer has spread to other areas in the body.

-Depending on age and the severity of the illness, sometimes physicians prescribe “active surveillance” since most prostate cancer grows very slowly.
+- Active Surveillance — Depending on age and the severity of the illness, sometimes physicians recommend a ‘wait and see’ approach since most prostate cancer grows very slowly.
+We treat the cancer only when there are signs of aggressive growth.

 Emerson’s experienced medical oncologists specialize in the medical treatment of prostate cancer.
 They help guide the diagnosis, treatment plan and overall care for patients.
 Medical oncologists prescribe chemotherapy and/or biotherapy for patients who require it.
-The Cancer Center’s medical oncologists have close working relationships with colleagues at Mass General Cancer Center in Boston.
+The medical oncologists at the Mass General Cancer Center at Emerson Hospital – Bethke have close working relationships with colleagues at Mass General Cancer Center in Boston.
 Emerson patients have access to the latest treatments available through cancer clinical trials.

 Chemotherapy and Infusion Services